Skip to main content

 Auth: in Community mode, no auth header is required.
 In Enterprise mode, use the same Authorization: Basic <base64> header as Gateway Mode.

-AxonFlow ships a reference adapter that wraps any HTTP-based LLM endpoint with Decision Mode enforcement.
-The adapter is a Go HTTP middleware (~200 lines) that intercepts every request, calls POST /api/v1/decide, and enforces the verdict before forwarding:
+The LLM adapter wraps any HTTP-based LLM endpoint with Decision Mode enforcement.
+It is a Go HTTP middleware that intercepts every request, calls POST /api/v1/decide, and enforces the verdict before forwarding:

 client → adapter (:8888) → your LLM gateway